All Episodes

 Why are we surrendering Afghanistan?

-And there's no question that there's a group, I don't know how big, I don't know what their composition is.
+I've often been fascinated by the way people think, and there's no question that there's a group, I don't know how big, I don't know what their composition is, but and there always have been.

-Doesn't matter who the president is, there have always been people who think that the uh powers that be in Washington are working hand in hand with our enemies to undermine the country.
+Doesn't matter who the president is, there have always been people who think that the powers that be in Washington are working hand in hand with our enemies to undermine the country.

 It's happened for all my life.

-Uh some of these other theories uh having bent.
+Some of these other theories having been.

 It's all because none of them showed up at this rally on Sunday in Paris.